 How did you ensure that the recipes were suitable for someone embarking on an exercise regime?

 I created and wrote the recipes and then I worked with nutritionist Zoe Stirling, who helped make sure that they were well balanced and suitable for the exercise regime.

-As a chef you have great training- what tips do you have for busy women in terms of skills in the kitchen and keeping costs down but meals balanced?
+As a chef you have great training - what tips do you have for busy women in terms of kitchen skills and keeping costs down but meals balanced?

 I tend to buy a lot of fruit and vegetables from my local market which I would say helps a lot in terms of budgeting.
 I love to create lots of interesting dressings; they’re a quick way of making food taste better and once you have a few good ones mastered then you can bring them out at anytime.
 I like to invest in a good olive oil and have a whole lot of spices at the ready as they’re brilliant for flavouring meals quickly.
 Once you’ve invested in spices that makes creating delicious food that isn’t costly to prepare much easier.

-I'm eating out during the 12 week plan- what are the best kind of restaurants and cuisines to stick to?
+I'm eating out during the 24 week plan - what are the best kind of restaurants and cuisines to stick to?

 This can be tricky as I find a lot of places are unreliable in what they tell you is in food.
 I think Daylesford is somewhere that you can rely on.
 If you are eating out probably stick to the lighter, salad options on menus and if you're unsure then I always ask what is in dishes.
 Do remember though that eating out is a treat so you have to also enjoy it and choose what you want!